11 Popular Animals With Big Butts

 The baboon’s bottom may seem peculiar, but it has developed for a precise function: when a female baboon is sexually receptive, her backend swells to incredible proportions.

-This has turned into a kind of competition where ladies would fight for men’s attention in groups.
+This has become a competition where ladies would fight for men’s attention in groups.

-Male baboons compete for the largest and best of their female counterparts, recognizing the larger bottoms of their peers.
+Male baboons compete for the largest and best of their female counterparts, recognizing their peers’ larger bottoms.

 Expanding their rear takes a lot of energy since it adds significant body weight—often up to 14 percent.